Using vector layers

 • VECTOR LAYER

-On the other hand, the vector layer does not have that weakness, no matter how much we scale the image, it does not lose quality, but it also has its defects; In it you cannot use all the tools or fusions of the program as in the previous one, but we can make a mixture between both layers, use the vector layer for lineart and the raster layers for ink.
+On the other hand, the vector layer does not have this weakness, no matter how much we scale the image, it does not lose quality, but it also has its defects; In it you cannot use all the tools or fusions of the program as in the previous one, but we can make a mixture between both layers, use the vector layer for lineart and the raster layers for inking.

 ► Create vector layers